Major Tim J. Miller

 Mike is survived by his loving wife of 49 years, Shirley J. (Greco) Schmidt, whom he married on June 28, 1969.
 He is also survived by his two children, Danielle M. Schmidt Blake (Derek) and Dustin M. Schmidt (Rhonda); three grandchildren: Austin T., Noah M. and Lindsey M. Blake; and two brothers, Ronald A. and Bradley C. Schmidt, both of Portland, OR.

 Mike was a founding member of the White River Guard and an simply inspirational person to be around.
 Mike was the quintessential gentleman.
-His legendary whit, trademark gentle smile, compassion, knowledge and passionate devotion to the Lord touched many countless lives.
-The 2nd Kentucky is privileged to have counted Mike among our closest friends and comrades and truly as one of our own if not by name than certainly in spirit.
+His legendary wit, trademark gentle smile, compassion, knowledge and passionate devotion to the Lord touched many countless lives.
+The 2nd Kentucky is privileged to have counted Mike among our closest friends and comrades and truly as one of our own, if not by name than certainly in spirit.

 Sergeant Bill Noack

 William A. Noack Jr., age 64, of Eureka passed away just after sunrise on Saturday, January 26, 2019, surrounded by his wife, daughters and grandchildren.